+Jennifer is an assistant professor of psychology and neuroscience and the director of the Social Interaction and Motivation (SIM) lab.
+She earned her PhD in social psychology from the University of Toronto 2012.
 Her research can be broadly categorized into two distinct lines of study.
 Her main interest is in the area of intergroup person perception and interaction and her specific research topic examines how prejudice and social group membership affects the neural mechanisms underlying the perception and understanding of the other’s actions, intentions and emotions.

 Her second interest is concerned with the role of emotions in self-control and its failure.
 Her interest in these topics has led her to explore a number of different research techniques using a multi-method approach that includes physiological and neural methods, as well as more traditional social psychological methods such as reaction time measures and self-report.

-Download a copy of Jennifer Gutsell's CV (pdf).
+- Download Jennifer Gutsell's CV (pdf)

-Learn more about Jennifer Gutsell.
+- Learn more about Jennifer Gutsell

-Nadya Greenberg is a fifth-year PhD student in the Brain, Body, and Behavior program.
+Nadya Greenberg is a fifth-year PhD student in the Brain, Body and Behavior program.
 She graduated from Colgate University in 2013 with a bachelor’s degree in neuroscience and philosophy.
 Her research focuses on face processing and how people make judgments about another person's character based on face traits.
 She is interested in how people process identity using visual information.

-In her free time, Nadya enjoys cooking, reading, running, and debating big topics like life, religion, politics, and of course, the mind.
+In her free time, Nadya enjoys cooking, reading, running, and debating big topics like life, religion, politics and, of course, the mind.

 Marissa DiGirolamo is a fourth-year PhD student in the SIM lab.
-She graduated from Boston College in 2013 with a bachelor's degree in Psychology and Neuroscience.
-She also received her master's degree in Social Psychology from Boston College in 2015.
+She graduated from Boston College in 2013 with a bachelor's degree in psychology and neuroscience.
+She also received her master's degree in social psychology from Boston College in 2015.
 Her research interests focus on how body awareness might affect the neural mechanisms underlying the understanding of another's actions, intentions, and emotions.

-Brandon Hager is a third-year PhD student in the Brain, Body, and Behavior program.
-In 2010 he received a master's degree from Columbia University in developmental psychology.
-Brandon’s research has focused on studying how brain signals can help improve differential diagnoses in psychiatry, and as a result improve therapeutic treatments.
+Brandon Hager is a third-year PhD student in the Brain, Body and Behavior program.
+In 2010, he received a master's degree from Columbia University in developmental psychology.
+Brandon’s research has focused on studying how brain signals can help improve differential diagnoses in psychiatry, and as a result, improve therapeutic treatments.
 Most recently, he used resting-state functional MRI to study the relationship between brain complexity in the prefrontal cortex and cognition in psychotic disorders.
 He is interested in using non-invasive methods to find brain targets that can improve therapeutic treatment for individuals with social, cognitive and emotional deficits.
-In his free time, Brandon enjoys playing with his newborn son, and when there’s time, playing the guitar.

-student and works jointly in the SIM Lab and the CoPE Lab to investigate how stress confers risk for depression and anxiety and factors that can mitigate this risk.
+Before coming to Brandeis, Aly got a BA in neuroscience at Middlebury College where she conducted research on the learning and problem-solving capabilities of the California two-spot octopus.
+Aly now is a third-year PhD student and works jointly in the SIM Lab and the CoPE Lab to investigate how stress confers risk for depression and anxiety and factors that can mitigate this risk.
 Additionally, she collaborates with the Ashton Graybiel Spatial Orientation Lab to research links between motor resonance and coordinated joint action.

-Tong Lin is a first year M.A. student in the SIM lab.
-She graduated from Centre College with her B.A. in Psychology in 2018.
+Tong Lin is a first-year MA student in the SIM lab.
+She graduated from Centre College with her BA in psychology in 2018.
 Her research interests focus on empathy and neural mechanisms underlying people's ability to understand another's emotions.
 In her free time, she enjoys going to music and art events in Boston.